GraceAbike/Portfolio/README.md

 ## Project : Portfolio

-### For this milestone you will make your website available online.
+- In this exercise, you will add some transitions and animations to your portfolio website.
-- Use GitHub Pages to deploy web pages.

 ![Photo_image](Portfolio.png)